 - Books from States/Union Territories I am yet to visit or travel through: Jammu & Kashmir, Sikkim, Arunachal Pradesh, Nagaland, Manipur, Mizoram, Tripura, Andaman & Nicobar Islands, Lakshadweep Islands, Dadra & Nagar Haveli.

 Of course, this order is likely to change if I travel to it visit a particular State/Union Territory.
 I also spent the last few months researching and then choosing and finally purchasing the books to be read.
-So far, only the books for the states highlighted above have been identified and purchased.

 The book selection is an interesting mix with every single one of them just waiting to be read. 🙂